mmbehiclayton/mmbehiclayton/README.md

 - 👋 Hi, I’m Mmbehi Clayton
-- 🌱 I’m currently learning Python Programming and Machine Learning.
+- 🌱 I’m currently working as a freelance Software Developer.
 - 💞️ I’m looking to collaborate with Developers around the World to build real time solutions.
 - 📫 Reach me on: mmbehiclayton@gmail.com